CAGacula/ALabs_Final/README.md

 - Incorporated the LessonsPage constructor to fetch and display dynamic user information.
 - Extracted the user's name and total points from the authenticated user data.

-Bug Fix in Login Functionality:
+Bug Fixed in Login Functionality:
 - The previous code had a bug where the conditional statements for checking empty username and password were placed after attempting to authenticate the user.
 - The code has been updated to first check for empty username or password before attempting to authenticate the user.
 - Moved the check for empty username or password to the beginning of the LoginButton_Click method.
 - Introduced a new boolean variable userExist to check if the user with the given username or password exists in the database.

-Bug Fix in Challenge Regex Progress Update:
+Bug Fixed in Challenge Regex Progress Update:
 - The bug was related to incorrect progress updates for challenge levels when a user completes a level and returns to the main menu.
 The user's progress was not updated correctly when replaying the challenge, resulting in the user being placed back at the wrong level.
 - The code has been updated to ensure that the user's challenge progress is correctly updated based on the completed level.